tbogaert/ovs-org/www.openvstorage.org/content/doc/vdisks.md

 -   vMachine: The vMachine to which the vDisk is attached.
 -   vPool: The vPool the vDisks is stored on.
--   GSR: The Grid Storage Router (GSR) to which the vDisk connects to access its storage.
+-   Storage Router: The Storage Router to which the vDisk connects to access its storage.
 -   Size: Size of the vDisk.
 -   Stored Data: Total size of the current data and the Snapshots without the overhead imposed by the Backend redundancy.
--   FOC: Status of the FailOver Cache, a copy of the write cache of the vDisk, on another GSR to prevent dataloss.
+-   DTL: Status of the Distributed Transaction Log, a copy of the write cache of the vDisk, on another Storage Router to prevent dataloss.
 The status can be healthy of degraded.
 -   \# Snapshots: The amount of snapshots stored of the vDisks.
 -   Cache : The current amount of Cache Hits on the vPool by the vDisk.